 If sales do not increase enough and the share of labour costs on total costs is large, which is not always the case, the increase in wages will be reflected in an increase of labour cost per unit of output.
 This, however, if the final markets are not very competitive, brings forth a very credible risk of inflation, with the involved reduction of real income.
 A wages-prices spiral will begin, with only nominal increase of both, keeping real things to a large extent untouched (but provoking a lot of social conflict).

 On a more micro level, it is important to remember that wage level and dynamics are a key feature for individual motivation to work.

-Since GDP and work productivity as a general rule have an upward trend, one could imaging the same for real wages.
+Since GDP and work productivity have an upward trend as a general rule, one could imaging the same for real hourly wages.
 Instead, many countries experience a long-run stagnation if not even a fall, due to persistent weak organised labour, uncapable of finding effective ways to attract and mobilize workers, especially in small and medium-sized enterprises.

 dynamics might be hidden to the personal experience mostly because, during